All Episodes

 Six delegates.

-Over here, a guy you think is a buffoon, ran away with everything.
+Over here, a guy you think is a buffoon ran away with everything.

-I mean, public opinion and the Republican side, the uh conservative Tea Party, they were fed up and they had had it with the Republican leadership in the House and the Senate.
+I mean, public opinion and the Republican side, the conservative Tea Party, they were fed up and they had had it with the Republican leadership in the House and the Senate.

-And yet, the effort underway now is to kind of make everybody think the Republican Party was strong and it was viable and it was succeeding, and it had a good chance of beating Hillary, a good chance of winning the White House.
+And yet, the effort underway now is to kind of make everybody think the Republican Party was strong and it was viable and it was succeeding and it had a good chance of beating Hillary, a good chance of winning the White House.

-The Republican Party was strong and it was invigorated, it was raising a lot of money, and everybody was happy.
+It was raising a lot of money and everybody was happy.

 But that wasn't the case.